 The thought of making your first batch of sauerkraut can be quite intimidating.
 I remember my first attempt at it, It was a total disaster.
 It was too salty and went all mouldy and mushy.
 I went out and bought another big head of cabbage and gave it another go.
 And I succeeded the second time around.
 It turned out beautiful and I absolutely loved it right from that first taste.
 It was crunchy, sour, and tangy.
 My husband on the other hand was put off by the smell that to this day he hasn’t touched it.
 And that goes for anything fermented, poor guy was traumatised by the sauerkraut smell (I must warn you it does smell badly).
-Once you take that first step, you realise that it is really quite simple.

 Here’s a simple recipe to get you started.